IN AN IMPORTANT new profile piece, the climate unifier Al Gore opens up on a range of once-taboo subjects.

 “After all, we’ve been around the block.
 I personally spent 30 years pushing addictive substances.”

-“We’ve already touched briefly on the musicalness that runs through your rhetoric, which is so clearly informed by the charismatic preaching tradition you imbibed during your time at Vanderbilt Divinity.
+“We’ve already touched briefly on the musicalness that runs through your rhetoric, which is obviously informed by the tradition of charismatic preaching that you imbibed at Vanderbilt Divinity.

-“But I think my favorite example,” I continue, “would have to be your use of the tobacco analogy in a 2009 interview.”
+“But I think my favorite example,” I continue, “would have to be your use of the tobacco analogy.”

 Some of the largest carbon polluters have been vigorous and try to convince people—as the tobacco industry did years ago on the link between smoking cigarettes and lung disease—that there really isn’t a link—between global warming—pollution and global warming.
 But the power of that kind of lobbying and advertising does have an impact.